“What does the fox say?”

 “Мама, кака/bajs! Там!” – Rus./Swe.
 “Mom, poop!”
 Rus.
 “There!” (as in “change me there” – pointing at the bathroom).

+Sentences.
 Max and Zoe’s first two-word sentences emerge at 17 months (see Language Milestones for further details).
 Their real three/four-word sentences appear at 22-23 months.
-First adjective “маленький” (Rus. “little”) is added at 21 months by both, but Zoe was first to say it and imitate my falling intonation following by a palm-over-the-floor gesture that is meant to indicate “so little”.
+The first adjective “маленький” (Rus. “little”) is added at 21 months by both, but Zoe was first to say it and imitate my falling intonation following by a palm-over-the-floor gesture that is meant to indicate “so little”.
 Just a week after their first adjective the first verb was added by Max and then by Zoe: “åka“.
 It is a common verb in Swedish used in many set expressions, like “take an elevator”, “go by car/bus/train”, “ride a bike”, etc.: “åka hiss/bil/buss/tåg“.
 The verb is used on its own first and then in set expressions before the kids turn 22 months.

-Max and Zoe do not add same words to their active vocabularies simultaneously.
+Max and Zoe do not add the same words to their active vocabularies simultaneously.
 Sometimes there can be weeks between them in adding a certain word.
 Thus, Max first started saying “åka hiss/bil/buss/tåg“, while Zoe added the expression in about 2 weeks after that.

 One of my favourite websites for parents www.babycenter.com offers the following talking timeline for this age: